Programme Director: Link identifier #identifier__81114-1Silvia Nenci

-Since its establishment, the Link identifier #identifier__136502-3Department of Economics hosted different Ph.D.
-Programs.
-The current Ph.D. program in Economics started in 2014 (XXX Cycle).
-Our Ph.D. offers the opportunity to research many areas of Economics by relying on a large number of faculty members who are very active in different fields and follow a plurality of theoretical approaches with a strong emphasis on empirical analysis.
+Since its establishment, the Link identifier #identifier__138260-3Department of Economics has hosted different PhD Programmes.
+The current PhD programme in Economics started in 2014 (XXX Cycle).
+Our programme benefits from a large faculty with active research profiles in different fields, following a plurality of theoretical approaches with strong emphasis on empirical analysis.

-We have a long and consolidated tradition of post-graduate teaching and research in Economics and our Program also rests upon long-standing research and teaching cooperation with other prestigious Italian and foreign universities (Link identifier #identifier__93215-4University of Massachusetts at Amherst, Link identifier #identifier__143504-5London School of Economics and Political Science).
+We have a long-established tradition of post-graduate teaching and research in Economics.
+Our Program benefits from extensive research and teaching collaborations with outstanding universities in Italy and abroad, inclduing the Link identifier #identifier__37803-4University of Massachusetts at Amherst and the Link identifier #identifier__184935-5London School of Economics and Political Science.

-• Close interaction with universities and research centers located in Rome
+- Close interaction with universities and research centres located in Rome

 Research Areas